- Share this article on Facebook

 Below, take a look at what the cast of the coming-of-age story has been up to since the movie first hit theaters.

-Page currently serves as executive producer and co-host of Viceland's unscripted reality show Gaycation, alongside her best friend, Ian Daniel, where they explore LGBTQ cultures throughout the world.
+Page currently serves as executive producer and co-host of Viceland’s unscripted reality show Gaycation, alongside his best friend, Ian Daniel, where they explore LGBTQ cultures throughout the world.
 The show was nominated for a Primetime Emmy Award in 2016 and 2017.

 Michael Cera played Paulie Bleeker, a geeky member of the track team whom Juno's dad thought "didn’t have it in him" to get her pregnant.